datkk06/OpenStack-Tutorial/Content/neutron.md

 ###Neutron Networking Service
 OpenStack administrators can configure rich network topologies by creating and configuring networks and subnets.
 In particular, OpenStack networking supports each tenant having multiple private networks, and allows tenants to choose their own IP addressing space, even if those IP addresses overlap with those used by other tenants.
 This enables advanced cloud networking use cases, such as building multitiered web applications and allowing applications to be migrated to the cloud without changing IP addresses.

 OpenStack networking uses the concept of a plug-in, which is a pluggable back-end implementation of the OpenStack networking API.
 A plug-in can use a variety of technologies.
-Some OpenStack networking plug-ins might use basic Linux networking, while others might use more advanced technologies, such as Open VSwitch, to provide similar benefits.
+Some OpenStack networking plug-ins might use basic Linux networking, while others might use more advanced technologies, such as Open vSwitch, to provide similar benefits.

 To enable OpenStack use Neutron for networking, on the Controller node, create the Keystone user and network service
 ```